FireSon/Fireson/README.md

 # Zendure Integration

 This integration Integrates the Hyper2000 into Home Assistant.
 It seems possible to set the actual charge and discarge values, but this is not implemented yet.But testing seems hopefull :-)

 ## Features

 - Get all telemetry data from your Hyper 2000

+### 1.0.6 (2025-02-27) ALPHA

+- First try to adjust battery output based upon home assistant sensor (for example P1 meter).

 ### 1.0.5 (2025-02-24) ALPHA